moodley-interactive/statamic-responsive-image/README.md

 The published config can be found in `config/statamic-image-renderer.php` and you can set up the breakpoints, the image provider and the container size for your main content.
 ## Tag Usage

 In all the examples the assets field is called `image` in the blueprint.
-Can be called anything, thats up to you.
+Can be called anything, thats up to your fieldsets/blueprint.

 All parameters can be mixed, however you have to make sure, that the ratio and col_span attributes have a corresponding breakpoint set up.
 You can't have `md:ratio="4/3"` and `lg:col_span="4"`.
 The parameter `col_span` expects a ratio to be set up.

+The `col_span` attribute is the most important one, as it tells the browser which size of the image it should load.
+So the `{{ resp:image }}` tag should never be used without it, or the loaded image size is based on the viewport width.

 ### Basic Tag